The History of Garrett County

 1863: Confederate raid on Oakland

-1872: Garrett County created out of Allegany County, with Oakland as County seat
+1872: Garrett County created out of Allegany County, with Oakland as the County seat

 Garrett County Maryland was formed from the western triangular section of Allegany County in 1872.
 It was the last of Maryland’s counties to be created.
 The County was named after the president of the B&O Railroad at the time, John Work Garrett.
 John Garrett died at Deer Park, Garrett County in 1884.
 The railroad was responsible for Garrett County’s economic growth during the later half of the 19th century which is why it was named for him.